 Candidates must submit the following:

-- A personal statement and responses to two short answer questions; and
+- A personal statement and response to two short answer questions

 Candidates must have both of the following sent by others:

 - Three letters of recommendation from academic and/or professional references and/or references who can attest to the applicant’s community involvement, sent directly from the references themselves.
-Letters can be emailed if they are a PDF version of a signed original letter and sent from the reference's professional email account.
+Letters can be emailed if the letter is an attached PDF of a signed original letter sent from the reference’s professional email account.

-All application materials can be sent by mail to: Families USA, Villers Fellowship, 1201 New York Avenue NW, Suite 1100, Washington, DC 20005 or email to: firstname.lastname@example.org.
+All application materials can be sent by mail to Families USA, Wellstone Fellowship, 1201 New York Avenue NW, Suite 1100, Washington, DC 20005 or email to wellstonefellowship(at)familiesusa.org.

 Letters of recommendation or transcripts sent by the applicant or in an improper format will not be accepted.